natesilva/jshint-external.tmbundle/README.md

 3. Rename the extracted folder to `jshint-external.tmbundle`.
 4. Double-click to install it in TextMate.

+## Release Notes

+Release notes are found in the [Releases](https://github.com/natesilva/jshint-external.tmbundle/releases) section of this GitHub repo.

 ## Configuration

 In most cases no configuration is required.
 However, in some cases you may want to customize the following: